ma-foyez/bloodBD/README.md

 composer run dev
 ```

-So, You've got the project of Lara Dashboard on your local machine - http://localhost:8000
+So, You've got the project of Rokther Sondhane on your local machine - http://localhost:8000

 <p align="right">(<a href="#readme-top">back to top</a>)</p>